shreethar/VADL/README.md

 # PLOVAD Localization & Optimization Report

+This repository contains the integration of localization in PLOVAD architecture and performance analysis.
+The objective was to include localization head (Output the bounding box wherever an anomaly is occuring), and minimize the inference time.
+The model was inferenced on NVIDIA A4000 with 16GB VRAM.

 We modified the original PLOVAD model by removing the multi-class classifier and adding a spatial feature map.
 The spatial feature map is then downsampled into 1 channel to be a heatmap.
 The model learns that high heatmap value is anomalous and low heatmap value is normal.

 ![Modified PLOVAD Architecture](assets/6071115128679107349.jpg)